Amanty Airdrome

-Amanty Airdrome was a temporary World War I airfield in France.
-It was located 1 mi northwest of Amanty, in the Meuse department in the Lorraine region in northeastern France (48.527383,5.598371).
+Amanty Airdrome was a temporary World War I airfield in France, used briefly by French units, thereafter by squadrons of the Air Service, United States Army.
+It was located 1 mi northwest of Amanty, and approximately 20 miles south west of Toul, in the Meuse department in the Lorraine region in northeastern France (48.527383,5.598371).

 History

 The airfield was set up early 1917, with French escadrille C 4 (observation for 2nd Army Corps/French Second Army) arriving on 6 March, and staying until 2 April.
 The field then fell asleep until escadrille C 43 showed up on 19 Oct, teamed with the 1st Aero Squadron.
 Later on 14 December, they were joined by the ground personnel of 91st Aero Squadron (their pilots still training in Issoudun – they would arrive in March 1918).

 The I Corps Observation Group School was organized early January 1918 on the field, the ground troops of 91st Squadron certainly used for construction works; the airfield was officially transferred to the Air Service, United States Army on February.
 As with most temporary airfields during World War I, it was set up quickly on existing farmer's fields which was used as an all-way airfield for aircraft takeoffs and landings.
 Canvas and metal tubing type hangars were erected for aircraft maintenance, and wooden buildings were set up for barracks, operations, maintenance and other station needs.
 477th Aero Squadron (Construct.) stayed 12 Jun - 1 August 1918 to improve the camouflage of the installations.

 The I Corps Observation Group School trained pilots and observers for aerial observation and photography.
 1st Aero Squadron left on 4 April, and 91st Aero Squadron on 24 May.
 Thereafter, Aero Squadrons trained at the airfield were: